IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 List Featured Collections for a Dataverse Collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Lists the aliases of the featured collections of a given Dataverse collection identified by ``id``:
+The response is a JSON array of the alias strings of the featured collections of a given Dataverse collection identified by ``id``:

 .. code-block:: bash